-Are your attached to the Vine?
-What fruit do you see producing in your life ?
-Your fruit shows that your are disciple of Jesus.
+Are you attached to the Vine?
+What fruit do you see producing in your life?
+Your fruit shows that you are a disciple of Jesus.

 Are you apart from Him, producing nothing?
 Are you in danger of God pruning your branch away in the firewood pile because there is no fruit?